-Jaydeep Tripathy, a primary care physician at Doctor Spring, explained that he does not personally recommend supplements to patients before training, but that if a patient wants to try a product, they will analyze the ingredients together to decide if it is correct.
+Jaydeep Tripathy, a primary care physician at Doctor Spring, explained that he does not personally recommend supplements to patients before training.
+But if a patient wants to try a product, they will analyze the ingredients together to decide if it is suitable.
 There are some common ingredients in pre-workout supplements that have been shown to improve exercise performance, such as carbohydrates, caffeine, beet juice, creatine monohydrate and beta-hydroxy-beta-methylbutyrate (HMB).
 There is evidence that these improve recovery, but it is not clear if consuming them as a supplement before training helps improve performance or build muscle.

-However, for most men, pre-training is a safe supplement to take, but, even at the safe end of the spectrum, its side effects can cause nervousness, itching and sleep interruptions, which are harmless but still uncomfortable.
-Some experts I spoke to said that they added a spoonful of powder (such as Vital Proteins) to water before exercising and notice a difference in energy levels, endurance or speed, but most supplements declared for pre-training are unnecessary at best and harmful to Worse.
-Some pre-workout supplements include carbohydrates, which can be beneficial before any type of workout. .
+For most people, pre-workout supplements are safe to take on a regular basis if you follow the manufacturer's instructions.
+However, side effects such as nervousness, itching and sleep interruptions can occur even at the safe end of the spectrum.
+Some experts I spoke to said that they added a spoonful of powder (such as Vital Proteins) to water before exercising and noticed a difference in energy levels, endurance or speed.
+But most pre-workout supplements are unnecessary at best and harmful at worst.

 Carbohydrates can be beneficial before any type of workout, so some pre-workout supplements include them.
 But overall, if you don't routinely push your body to the point of exhaustion or work out for a couple of hours every day, you probably don't need a supplement before training and you might not even notice the difference.